 Usually, we browse the internet to find something that we find fun.
-Most often it’s YouTube videos, video games, online casinos with a Betfred Casino Welcome Offer, or a new TV show that we will probably binge in two to three days.
+Most often it’s YouTube videos, video games, or a new TV show that we will probably binge in two to three days.
 However, some of you thought that searching for more information about the Autodesk Mudbox is fun – and for that, thank you.
 We’re the same.
 After all, it’s incredibly fun!
 In case you somehow stumbled upon this blog and are completely unfamiliar with the software, let’s take a look at where it all began.
 Founded by David Cardwell, Andrew Camenisch, and Tibor Madjar, Mudbox is one of the most commonly used 3D sculpting and painting tools in the world.
 The three founders were working on Lord of the Rings at the time of creating the software, and when people with that much experience decide to create something new, you know there was a real demand on the market for it.

 The first commercial use of Mudbox was during the production of King Kong, which is one of the biggest movies in the history of Hollywood.
 In 2006, the team released the beta version, while the first 1.0 version came out only a couple months later, in 2007.